Plan Your Visit

 How old does my child need to be to attend EDS?

-A child will qualify for our Panther Cubs (Young Threes) program if they will turn 3 years old by December 31 of that school year.
+A child must turn three years old between August 1st and December 31st to be eligible for the Panther Cubs class.
 All children attending EDS must be fully toilet trained to participate in any of our programs.